 Martinsburgh Gazette.
 "Married - In Williamsborough, North Carolina, Major Francis Smith, of Prince Edward County, Va., to Miss Charlotte B. Brodie.
 This marriage agreed upon 31 years ago at Camden SC, but the war separated them and each had thought the other dead until they met accidentally recently.
 Publication Friday, August 2, 1811."

-Richard Henderson, pioneer, was born in Hanover county, Va., April 20, 1735; son of Samuel and Elizabeth (Williams) Henderson.
+Richard Henderson, pioneer, was born in Hanover County, VA on April 20, 1735; son of Samuel and Elizabeth (Williams) Henderson.
 His paternal grandparents came from Scotland and his maternal grandparents from Wales.
-His father was born in Hanover county, Va., March 17, 1700.
+His father was born in Hanover County, Va., March 17, 1700.
 Richard removed with his father to North Carolina about 1745 and acquired his education without instructors, after he had reached manhood.
 He was constable and under-sheriff in Granville County, NC, his father being high-sheriff of the same county.
-He was admitted to the bar, and in 1769 was appointed associate judge of the superior court by Governor Tryon.
+He was admitted to the bar, and in 1769 was appointed Associate Judge of the Superior Court by Royal Governor William Tryon.

 Judge Henderson was a boundary line commissioner in 1779.
-He removed to Nashville, Tenn., the same year and practiced law there one year.
+He removed to Nashville, TN, the same year and practiced law there one year.
 Afterward he settled on his large plantation near Williamsborough, NC, where he engaged in farming.
 The town, village, and county of Henderson, NC, were named in his honor.
 He was married to Elizabeth Keeling.
-He died in Hillsborough, NC, Jan.
-30, 1785.
+He died in Hillsborough, NC on January 30, 1785.

 Williamsborough was granted a US Post Office on March 20, 1793, and its first Postmaster was Mr. Stephen Sneed.
 In 1827, the US Post Office Department officially changed the name to Williamsboro.
 This PO closed on August 9, 1869, reason unknown.
 The second incarnation of Williamsborough was granted a US Post Office on Mary 14, 1879, with Postmaster Mr. John E. Haithcock.
 In 1881, the US Post Office Deparment officially change the name (again) to Williamsboro.
 On February 15, 1909, it was permanently closed.